cs50/cs50.readthedocs.io/heroku.md

     pgloader finance.db URI?sslmode=require
     ```

-    Thereafter, if you'd like to browse or edit your Postgres database, you can use Adminer (a tool like phpLiteAdmin for Postgres databases), which is installed on CS50 IDE.
-To launch Adminer, execute
+    Thereafter, if you'd like to browse or edit your Postgres database, you can use Adminer (a tool like phpLiteAdmin for Postgres databases), at [adminer.cs50.net](https://adminer.cs50.net/).

-    ```
-    adminer50
-    ```

-    and visit the outputted URL.
 Log in using your database's credentials: at `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name, click **Heroku Postgres :: Database**.
 In the tab that opens, click **Settings**, then click **View Credentials...**.

 1. Create a new file in CS50 IDE called `Procfile` in `~/pset8/finance/` whose contents are: